Tips for Tipping in Italy

 Tipping in Italy: a guide.

-If you want a quick answer here it is: Tipping isn’t automatic like in the States and no one will be offended if you don’t.
-However it’s very much appreciated if you do.
+If you want a quick answer here it is: Tipping in Italy isn’t automatic, and there’s no “moral obligation” as there may be in the US.
+No one will be offended if you don’t, so if you prefer not to tip, that’s OK.

 Tipping in Italy

-A few internet myths
+A few internet mistakes

 The Internet is an infinite source of information, and the more a certain piece of information is repeated, the more we consider it an absolute truth.
 However it’s almost impossible to know if we’re reading facts, or the opinion of the writer.
 An article can be written with errors (even in good faith), then other writers will read and repeat that concept.